28 open source tools compared. Sorted by stars. Scroll down for our analysis.

 This is a prompt library that gives Claude structured frameworks for doing it.
 Picture pre-built consulting templates that turn Claude into a business analyst.
 What's free: Everything.
 It's a collection of Claude Code skills (prompt files) you drop into your project.
 No install, no dependencies, no account.
 The real value here is the structure.
 Instead of prompting Claude from scratch every time you need a SWOT analysis or process audit, these skills give it a repeatable framework.
 The prompts are well-organized and cover common business diagnostics.
 The catch: it's brand new (almost all growth in the last week), the description is partially in Chinese, and the license is listed as 'Other' which means you should read it before using commercially.
 The skills are also opinionated.
 They assume a specific diagnostic methodology that may not match how you work.
 And since these are just prompt files, the barrier to building your own is low.

-This is a curated collection of 130+ subagents you can plug in.
-It's essentially an app store for Codex, where each subagent handles a specific development task: testing, documentation, security review, database migration, and dozens more.
+This is a curated collection of subagents for OpenAI's Codex CLI, now past 170 entries across more than a dozen categories.
+Picture an app store of pre-built specialists: each subagent is a config file tuned for one job, testing, documentation, security review, database migration, and dozens more.
 You don't build these yourself.
-You browse the collection, pick the ones relevant to your workflow, and add them to your Codex setup.
-It's a community effort to make Codex more useful across different development scenarios.
+You browse the list, grab the ones that fit your workflow, and drop them into your Codex agents directory.
+They use Codex's native TOML format with Codex-specific fields like reasoning effort and sandbox mode.
+Codex does not spawn them automatically, you delegate to them explicitly.
+The collection is free.
+You pay for Codex usage through your OpenAI account.
+It is community-maintained and still growing, so the catalog keeps expanding.
 The catch: this is a curated list, not a framework.
-Quality varies across the 130+ entries.
+Quality varies across the entries.
 Some are polished, some are experiments.
-And it's Codex-specific.
-It doesn't with Claude Code, Cursor, or other AI coding tools.
+And it is Codex-only.
+It does not work with Claude Code, Cursor, or other AI coding tools, so the value evaporates the moment you switch assistants.

 This skill connects your agent to your live Chrome via the Chrome DevTools Protocol (CDP).
 Your agent can read pages, click buttons, fill forms, and navigate, in the browser you're already using.
 The difference from tools like Playwright is that this connects to existing tabs.
 Your agent can interact with pages where you're already authenticated, see what you see, and do what you'd do manually.
 MIT licensed, JavaScript.
 The catch: giving an AI agent access to your live browser session with all your logged-in accounts is a real security consideration.
 The agent can see everything you can see, including sensitive data in open tabs.
 There's no permission model beyond 'full access.'
 And CDP connections can be fragile; Chrome updates can break the protocol.